 - The other players must deal five times during their kingdoms.
 After the first dealer has played all five contracts, the kingdom passes to the player to his/her right, and so on.
-Each of these players, during their kingdoms, must deal five times, choosing a different contract each time, without repetition.
-After the four kingdoms are complete, 20 deals have been played, every player has chosen every contract once: the game is over.
+Each of these players, during their kingdoms, must deal five times, selecting a different contract each time, without repetition.
+After the four kingdoms are complete, 20 deals have been played, every player has selected every contract once: the game is over.

 Here are some additional rules that are specific to the Middle Eastern version of Trix:

 - Queens: Each queen taken in a trick costs the collecting player 25 points.
 Queens are stored face up in front of the winner of the trick in which they were played.